How to Record Your Voice on a Mac

 We start with the Voice Memos app, which like its iOS offering is the most basic voice recording tool available on the Mac as well.
 The app uses the built-in microphone on your Mac to record your audio and for the basic user, it gets the job done every time.
 Voice Memos is suitable for short recordings and the ones that you don’t need to edit.

-To start recording audio with Voice Memos, open the Voice Memos app on your Mac and click the Record button (the red circle icon from the left panel).
+- To start recording audio, open the Voice Memos app on your Mac and click the Record button (the red circle icon from the left panel).

-When your recording session has ended, click on the ‘Done’ option in the lower-right corner.
+- When your recording session has ended, click on Done in the bottom-right corner.

 Next up, let’s learn to use the QuickTime Player app on your Mac to record audio.
 If you wish to have some control over your voice recording while still keeping it simple, the QuickTime Player app should be your jam.
 You can use this app to create longer recordings with more advanced controls.